2-Argument Operators

 ROUNDS means "round a to b significant digits" (b can be from 1 to 17)

-UPLIMIT means "a if not larger than b, otherwise b (b is the upper limit)"
+UPLIMIT means "a if it is not higher than b, otherwise b (b is the upper limit)"

-LOLIMIT means "a if not lower than b, otherwise b (b is the lower limit)"
+LOLIMIT means "a if it is not lower than b, otherwise b (b is the lower limit)"

 Random Number Operators